Skip to content

 description str

-Optional. the description of the variable.
+Optional.
+The description of the variable.
 Automatically generated if not set by fetching the data model description.

 None